ceph/ceph/doc/radosgw/pubsub-module.rst

 - topic-name: name of topic

-Note that when the bucket is deleted, any notification defined on it is also deleted
+.. note:: when the bucket is deleted, any notification defined on it is also deleted

 List Notifications
 ``````````````````